dmbarbour/wikilon/docs/AboutABC.md

 Leveraging the *accelerated dictionary* concept, a runtime might recognize the encoding for numbers, use a machine word to represent them under the hood, and output numeric results in the same form such that `#6 #7 *` evaluates to `#42`.

-Text embedding is a special case and needs a syntactic sugar:
+Text embedding is a special case for efficient UTF-8 embedding:

-        "literals are multi-line UTF-8
+        "text literals are multi-line UTF-8
          they start with character " (32)
-         blacklist characters:
+         blacklist codepoints:
             C0 (except LF), DEL, C1
             replacement character
          linefeed is special character: